NilPointer-Software/bdfd-wiki/src/bdscript/reply.md

 # $reply
-Replies to the user's message.
-This feature makes use of Discord's replying feature, learn more [here](https://support.discord.com/hc/en-us/articles/360057382374-Replies-FAQ).
+Replies to the user's command

 ## Usage
 ```